Practice Development for Medical Expert Witnesses

 Tip for Newbies

-- Hung up your shingle yesterday?
+• Hung up your shingle yesterday?
 Start with your highest and best credentials.
-You’re a doctor, you’re Board-Certified.
+Starting off the CV with those credentials remind the attorney: you’re a doctor, you’re Board-Certified.

 Tip for Not Newbies

-- Move education further down unless the school is wildly prestigious.
-Frankly, school was a long time ago and not as important as the experience you’ve acquired.
+• Move education further down unless the school is wildly prestigious.
+If your CV is chronological, it may appear you just graduated when, in fact, school was a long time ago and not as important as the experience you’ve acquired since.

 Published widely?

 Federal Rules of Civil Procedure, Rule 26, requires that an Expert Witness submit a list of all of their publications in the last 10 years.
 This only applies to Federal cases.
-However, definitely have, and keep, that list.
+Have the list, keep the list.

 Always use professional letterhead for your Forensic CV.

-FYI, when you are Disclosed, your CV is sent to opposing counsel.
+FYI, when you become a Disclosed Expert Witness, your CV is sent to opposing counsel.

-That’s Networking!
-A lawyer who appreciates the quality of your work might want to retain you in the future.
-Make it easy for them to reach you too.
+Opposing counsel now has access to your contact information on your CV.
+This can produce cases because a lawyer on the “other side” who appreciates the quality of your work might want to retain you in the future.
+Make it easy for them to reach you.

 Watermark your CV “Unretained Expert.”